-Shimla: Around 90 percent of the Congress candidates in Himachal Pradesh assembly polls to be held on Saturday are crorepatis against 82 percent of the ruling BJP, according to a report.
+Around 90 per cent of the Congress candidates in Himachal Pradesh assembly polls to be held on Saturday are crorepatis against 82 per cent of the ruling BJP, according to a report.

-The BSP is fighting polls on 53 seats and 25 percent (or 13) of its candidates are crorepatis while 36 percent (four) of candidates of CPI(M) are on the rich list.
+The BSP is fighting polls on 53 seats and 25 per cent (or 13) of its candidates are crorepatis while 36 per cent (four) of candidates of CPI(M) are in the rich list.
 As many as 45 independent candidates are also crorepatis.

 Sixty-one Congress candidates and 56 BJP nominees are crorepatis.